BlueSoul2003/Helios-AI-2026/README.md

 * **Google Firebase (Realtime Database):** Chosen as our central state manager.
 It perfectly solves the latency and polling overhead of traditional REST APIs, allowing our Hardware, AI, and Frontend to sync in milliseconds.
 * **Google Gemini API:** The predictive reasoning engine hosted via a Python backend.
 * **Flutter:** Used to build our cross-platform, responsive dashboard that visualizes real-time Firebase data beautifully.
-* **Hardware Edge:** Arduino UNO R4 WiFi, MG90S Micro Servos (lightweight prototyping), LDR Sensors, and a custom dual-axis mechanism fabricated using a Bambu Lab A1 3D printer.
+* **Hardware Edge:** Arduino UNO R4 WiFi, **MG90S Micro Servos** (lightweight prototyping), LDR Sensors, and a custom dual-axis mechanism fabricated using a Bambu Lab A1 3D printer.

 ## 🚧 5.
 Major Technical Challenge & Implementation
 **The Challenge:** Asynchronous State Desynchronization.
 Initially, the Arduino hardware and the Python (Gemini) backend were fighting for control over the servo motors, causing severe hardware jitter and latency.

 **The Resolution:** We implemented a "Single Source of Truth" architecture using **Firebase**.
 We decoupled the hardware from the AI.
 The Arduino strictly reads the `control/mode` node from Firebase (either MANUAL or AI_AUTO).
 The Python script independently runs Gemini analysis and updates Firebase.
 This architectural decision eliminated all jitter and made the system incredibly stable.

 ## 🗣 6.
 User Feedback & Iterations
-During our prototyping phase, we gathered feedback from 3 target users (homeowners with solar interests and physics peers) and iterated:
+During our prototyping phase, we gathered feedback from target users (homeowners with solar interests and physics peers) and iterated:
 1. **Insight:** "The raw voltage/LDR data on the screen is too confusing for normal users."
    * **Iteration:** We updated the Flutter dashboard to include intuitive Circular Gauges and a dedicated "AI Insight Card" that explains Gemini's decision in plain English.
 2. **Insight:** "What happens if there's a strong wind?
 The panels act like sails."